 Microsoft MVPs are selected based on their contributions towards a specific technology and are not bound by location.
 Unlike Microsoft MVPs, Microsoft Regional Directors are independent developers, trainers, or professionals who form a vital link between Microsoft and the developer community.

-A Regional Director typically is an expert who focuses on software development tools and technologies, whereas a Microsoft MVP can be experts in any of the numerous Microsoft software and services – like Windows for instance.
+A Regional Director typically is an expert who focuses on software development tools and technologies, whereas a Microsoft MVP can be expert in any of the numerous Microsoft software and services – like Windows for instance.

 Regional Directors represent the best of the Microsoft Developer Community.
 While we come together in a Microsoft program we work on all platforms and technologies.
 We believe, however, in Microsoft’s commitment to the developer community and we work directly with the company to help enhance their products and bring the market the best of technology innovation.

-During their 2 year term, RDs are expected to engage with the developer community as well as Microsoft customers.
+During their two year term, RDs are expected to engage with the developer community as well as Microsoft customers.
 This could take the form of Training, delivering talks, speaking engagements, as well as writing books, articles, etc.

-How to become Microsoft Regional Director
+How to become a Microsoft Regional Director

-There is no simple or straight forward method to become a Microsoft Regional Director.
+There is no simple or straightforward method to become a Microsoft Regional Director.
 You cannot apply to become an RD or Regional Director.
-The development evangelist of an area recommends a person to his or her immediate superior mentioning the qualities, contributions, and achievements of that person.
+The development evangelist of an area recommends a person to his or her immediate superior, mentioning the qualities, contributions, and achievements of that person.
 Based on the recommendations, Microsoft selects the Regional Director.

-Thus, to become a Microsoft Regional Director, you have to be visibly active in different areas of technologies.
+Thus, to become a Microsoft Regional Director, you have to be visibly active in different areas of technology.
 You must be contributing towards promoting and creating an awareness of Microsoft technologies and must be helping out people in using those technologies properly.
 Involvement in other Microsoft programs and completion of Microsoft Certifications could be an added benefit.

-This could be brought to the attention of the Regional Development Evangelist or the Manager of the Microsoft Regional Director program whose work includes identification of people who are contributing to different technologies and hold a good position in a Microsoft region of development.
+This could be brought to the attention of the Regional Development Evangelist or the Manager of the Microsoft Regional Director program, whose work includes identification of people who are contributing to different technologies and hold a good position in a Microsoft region of development.

 The best method to become Microsoft Regional Director is to keep on contributing to different conferences, delivering talks, technical presentations, and lectures at various fora and technical platforms, and let the Regional Development Evangelist know about the work you have done.
 This won’t guarantee that you will be made a Regional Director – but a passion for Microsoft technologies and your efforts at evangelizing them can definitely raise your chances!